schneider128k/machine_learning_course/homework/2020_spring/hw_1.md

 # HW 1

-The purpose of this simple homework is (a) to become familiar with the logistics of submitting
+The purpose of this simple homework is (a) to become familiar with the logistics of submitting your homework

 - create a colab notebook,
 - make it editable
 - obtaining a shareable link and enter it in Webcourses
 - save the notebook to your GitHub repo

-and (b) become familiar with Python and numpy.
+and (b) to become familiar with Python and numpy.

 ## Problem 1